TSWG-b23a0253/Animal-Crossing-Eplus-Memory-Map/coordinates/Outdoor-Player-Y-Coordinate/README.md

-# Coordinate Memory

-This directory contains memory address information related to player coordinates in **Animal Crossing e+**.

-The addresses documented here were discovered and tested using **Dolphin Emulator**.

 ## 1. Outdoor Player Y Coordinate

 During normal outdoor gameplay, the player's Y coordinate appears to be stored at one of the following memory addresses: